orbitalquark/textadept/doc/manual.md

 what language to use, or if it does not support your language, it falls back on English.
-You can manually set your locale by copying one of the locale configuration files from Textadept's *core/locales/* to your *~/.textadept/* folder and renaming it *locale.conf*.
+You can manually set your locale by copying one of the locale configuration files from Textadept's *core/locales/* to your *~/.textadept/* directory and renaming it *locale.conf*.
 If you would like to translate Textadept into your language, please translate the English messages in *core/locale.conf* and [send me][] the modified file for inclusion in a future release.

 [send me]: README.html#Contact